The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 More importantly, while だろう darō makes Ishigami sound chillingly distant from his own actions, the reader is simultaneously aware that だろう darō is a direct (if in this case erroneous) translation of English 'will'.
 Ishigami's threat to get revenge is a translation of the putative English sentence 'I will definitely get revenge'.
 The knowledge that Ishigami is making a naked threat, as translated from the English, while at the same time setting himself apart from his own probable actions in terms of normal Japanese usage, helps account for the eerie effect of the letters.

-Given the strangeness of the rest of the language, the Japanese reader will not be totally surprised at awkward constructions like というものだ to yū mono da and なぜなら...からだ naze nara ... kara da since these are both familiar mannerisms in translationese.
+The ordinary Japanese reader will not be surprised at awkward constructions like というものだ to yū mono da and なぜなら...からだ naze nara ... kara da since these are both familiar mannerisms in translationese.
 The claim that Ishigami could not forgive Yasuko if she had relations with another man 'because he is her only ally' can be understood as a meaningless trait of that style.
 At the same time, in a single ingenious stroke it reveals the horrifying logic of the stalker.
 Yasuko is not allowed to live her life as she pleases as it would invalidate the stalker's sacrifice.

 E. What does the linguistic register of the letters tell us?

-But Ishigami's choice of student translationese has wider implications.
-While his chosen persona appears to be just another element in his elaborate plan to protect mother and daughter, few readers will fail to notice how closely the style fits Ishigami's character.
+But while Ishigami's persona is part of his elaborate plan to protect mother and daughter, his choice of student translationese has wider implications.
+Few readers will fail to notice how closely it fits Ishigami's character.

 We know that Ishigami is a brilliant but intensely private person working for many years as a high-school teacher, a job that wastes his true potential.
 We know that he spends much of his spare time alone bringing his formidable logical intellect to bear on his true passion: abstruse mathematical problems.
 We know that he relates poorly to people, including the school administration, the students in his class — and Yasuko, the object of his unrequited, probably unrequitable passion.
 We note his increasing obsession with Yasuko's other suitor.